Coagulation equations for aerosol dynamics

 Moreover, any collision between coalescing particles yields a coalescing particle.
-Two different coagulation kernels have been derived under the previous conditions for two different particle size regimes, based on the relation between the particle size and the mean free path in air, ie, the average distance travelled by a particle between two collisions.
-Under normal pressure and temperature conditions, the mean free path in air, $\ell$, is of the order of $\ell \sim 10$ nanometres.
-If the size (diameter) of a spherical particle, $d_p$, is much smaller than the mean free path $d_p \ll \ell$, the particle is more more likely to travel in straight lines before meeting another coalescing particle.
+Two different coagulation kernels have been derived under the previous conditions for two different regimes.
+Each regime is defined based on the relation between particle size and the average distance travelled by a particle between two collisions in air, called mean free path.
+Under normal pressure and temperature conditions, the mean free path in air, $\ell$, is of the order of $ 10$ nanometres.
+If the size (diameter) of a spherical particle, $x$, is much smaller than the mean free path $x \ll \ell$, the particle is more likely to travel in straight lines before meeting another coalescing particle.
 In this case the rate of coagulation has been estimated by the free molecular coagulation kernel:

-Otherwise, if the size of a particle is much larger than the mean free path, $d_p \gg \ell$, the coalescing particle will meet many background air particles before meeting another coalescing particle.
+Otherwise, if the size of a particle is much larger than the mean free path, $x \gg \ell$, the coalescing particle will meet many background air particles before meeting another coalescing particle.
 In this case, the air behaves like a fluid and the coalescing particle is more likely to diffuse.
 The coagulation rate has been estimated by the diffusive coagulation kernel:

-This kernel has been first derived in the original work by Smoluchowski \cite{S16}.
-Other kernels have been derived under different assumptions on the underlying background gas and particles features, such as particles moving in a laminar shear or turbulent flow \cite{Fried}, and particles having electric charges \cite{SB73, Vehkam}.
+This kernel was first derived in the original work by Smoluchowski \cite{S16}.
+Other kernels have been derived under different assumptions on the underlying background gas and particles, such as particles moving in a laminar shear or turbulent flow \cite{Fried}, and particles having electric charges \cite{SB73, Vehkam}.

-The behaviour and even the existence of solutions to \eqref{eq:smol_disc} strongly depends on the coagulation kernel $K_{\alpha,\beta}$.
-In Sections \ref{sec:exist} and \ref{sec:non-exist} we review existence of stationary solutions for a large class of kernels which includes in particular the free molecular \eqref{eq:free_mol_kernel} and the diffusive kernels \eqref{eq:diff_kernel}.
+The behaviour and even the existence of solutions to equation \eqref{eq:smol_source} strongly depends on the coagulation kernel.
+In Sections \ref{sec:exist} and \ref{sec:non-exist} we review the existence of stationary solutions for a large class of kernels which includes in particular the free molecular \eqref{eq:free_mol_kernel} and the diffusive kernels \eqref{eq:diff_kernel}.